-Here is a blog post on growing purple garlic flower.
+Here is a blog post on growing purple garlic flowers.
 I love to grow edible flowers mainly because they are not only good to look at but also edible.
 Also known as allium sativum.

-Just like garlic bulbs it is also high in nutritional value.
-Pack with anti microbial and anti oxidant properties.
+Just like garlic bulbs, it is also high in nutritional value.
+Pack with anti-microbial and anti-oxidant properties.

 To grow purple garlic flowers

 Growing them are quite easy as all you need to do is to get hold of the bulbs to come autumn or late summer.
 They are available to buy online on eBay.
 Always go for the edible variety like allium sativum and for planting ones.
-Never use garlic from shops or supermarket as they have been pretreated with chemicals to make them more appealing.
+Never use garlic from shops or supermarkets as they have been pretreated with chemicals to make them more appealing.

 They are very easy to grow.
 All it needs is some well drain compost and watering during the dry season.